Event driven 4D STEM acquisition with a Timepix3 detector: microsecond dwell time and faster scans for high precision and low dose applications: Introduction

 4D STEM methods such as COM or ptychography do not require cameras with particularly large numbers of pixels \cite{yang_efficient_2015, muller-caspary_comparison_2019}.
 Given the achievable frame rate depends on the number and bit depth of the pixels due to finite readout and data transfer rates, the development of small direct electron detectors has greatly benefited 4D STEM.
 Small fast hybrid pixel direct electron detectors such as the Medipix3 \cite{mir_characterisation_2017} are particularly attractive as they also offer the benefit of beam hardness, with the detection layer physically separated from the readout electronics.
 However, such detectors have typically been employed at frame rates of at most a few thousand frames per second \cite{ryll_pnccd-based_2016}.

-By utilizing the much reduced bandwidth required for a 1-bit counting depth in each pixel of a Medipix3 detector, O'Leary et al.~demonstrated a significant speedup of 4D STEM acquisition at a 12.5 kHz frame rate, corresponding to an 80 microsecond dwell time \cite{oleary_phase_2020}.
-Although this allowed them to achieve a relatively low dose of 200 e$^{-}$\AA$^{-2}$ by using an extremely low probe current in a focused probe configuration, such a dose is still much higher than required by the most beam sensitive materials and the speed is still far slower than the single to few microsecond dwell times used in rapid conventional ADF based STEM measurements.
+By utilizing the much reduced bandwidth required for a 1-bit counting depth in each pixel of a Medipix3 detector, O'Leary et al.~demonstrated a significant speedup of 4D STEM acquisition at a 12.5 kHz frame rate, corresponding to an 80 microsecond dwell time \cite{oleary_phase_2020, nord_fast_2020}.
+Although this allowed them to achieve a relatively low dose of 200 e$^{-}$\AA$^{-2}$ by using an extremely low probe current in a focused probe configuration, such a dose is still much higher than required by the most beam sensitive materials~\cite{Mayoral_2015, zhu_unravelling_2017, Lozano_2018} and the speed is still far slower than the single to few microsecond dwell times used in rapid conventional ADF based STEM measurements.
 Detector technology continues to advance and achievable frame rates are increasing.
-For example 11 microsecond dwell time 4D STEM has recently been achieved with a specially designed custom extremely high frame rate camera \cite{ciston_4d_2019, ercius_4d_2020}, but this is still an order of magnitude slower than typical for rapid scanning STEM.
+For example 11 microsecond dwell time 4D STEM has recently been achieved with a specially designed custom extremely high frame rate camera \cite{ciston_4d_2019, ercius_4d_2020}, but this is still an order of magnitude slower than the single to very few $\mu$s typical for rapid scanning STEM, as frequently used in drift corrected time series of STEM scans..

 By using a defocused probe the CBED pattern contains information from a larger area of the sample from each probe position.
 Although significant overlap of the illuminated sample areas from adjacent probe positions is generally required, the reduced real space sampling requirements allows defocused probe ptychography techniques \cite{song_atomic_2019,chen_mixed-state_2020} to more easily reach low doses with relatively slow cameras compared to focused probe techniques.
 This advantage has recently been utilized to demonstrate defocused probe electron ptychography at extremely low cryo-EM doses with a Medipix3 \cite{zhou_low-dose_2020}, showing advantages over conventional TEM common to ptychographic techniques such as the single signed contrast transfer function (CTF) with a passband optimizable via the convergence angle and without the need for additional aberrations.
 However defocused probe techniques preclude the simultaneous use of the highly informative ADF based Z-contrast signal and generally involve solving for the phase using iterative convergence with the accompanying risks of incorrect convergence particularly at low doses.
 The focused probe single side band (SSB) \cite{rodenburg_experimental_1993, pennycook_efficient_2015} and the Wigner distribution deconvolution (WDD) \cite{noauthor_theory_1992, yang_simultaneous_2016} methods can provide simultaneous Z-contrast signals and non-iterative phase determination, and with progressing camera speedup can also now reach the extreme low dose regime of cryo-EM.